-Starting with this extract, explore how far Shelley presents Victor Frankenstein as a victim of his own actions.
+Starting with this extract, explore how Shelley presents the relationship between Frankenstein and the monster.

-- how Shelley presents Victor Frankenstein in this extract - how far Shelley presents Victor Frankenstein as a victim of his own actions in the novel as a whole.
+- how Shelley presents the relationship between Frankenstein and the monster in this extract - how Shelley presents the relationship between Frankenstein and the monster in the novel as a whole.